Ferrari F430: 430 Scuderia

 Serving as the successor to the 360 Challenge Stradale, the 430 Scuderia (scuderia meaning "stable", but also used in the context of motor racing teams, including Ferrari's own) was unveiled by Michael Schumacher at the 2007 Frankfurt Auto Show.
 Aimed to compete with cars like the Porsche 911 GT2 and the Lamborghini Gallardo Superleggera (superleggera meaning super light weight), it is lighter (by 100 kg) and more powerful (510 PS at 8,500 rpm and 471 Nm of torque at 5,250 rpm) than the standard F430.
 Increased power comes from a revised intake, exhaust, and an ion-sensing knock-detection system that allows for a higher compression ratio in the engine.
 Thus the weight-to-power ratio is reduced from 2.96 kg/hp to 2.5 kg/hp.

 In addition to the weight saving measures, the Scuderia's single-clutch automated manual gained improved "Superfast" software, known as "Superfast2", for faster 60 millisecond shift times.
 A new traction control system combined the F1-Trac traction from the 599 GTB and stability control with the E-Diff electronic differential.
-The Ferrari 430 Scuderia accelerates from 0- in 3.6 seconds, with a top speed of 198 mph.
+The Ferrari 430 Scuderia accelerates from 0-60 mph (97 km/h) in 3.1 seconds with a top speed of 198 mph.

 Scuderia Spider 16M

 To commemorate Ferrari's 16th victory in the Formula 1 Constructor's World Championship in 2008, Ferrari unveiled the Scuderia Spider 16M at World Finals in Mugello.
 It is a convertible version of the 430 Scuderia.

 The engine is rated at 510 PS at 8,500 rpm and 471 Nm of torque at 5,250 rpm.
 The car has a dry weight of 1340 kg (80 kg lighter than the F430 Spider) and a kerb weight of 1440 kg.
 The chassis was stiffened to cope with the extra performance available and the car featured many carbon fibre parts and weight saving measures as standard such as lightened front and rear bumpers.
 Unique 5-spoke forged wheels were specifically produced for the 16M and helped to considerably reduce unsprung weight with larger front brakes and calipers added for extra stopping power (also featured on 430 Scuderia).
-It accelerates from 0- in 3.7 seconds, with a top speed of 315 km/h.
+It accelerates from 0-60 mph (97 km/h) in 3.4 seconds, with a top speed of 315 km/h.

 499 cars were produced beginning early 2009 and all were pre-sold to select clients.